core-wg/resource-directory/draft-ietf-core-resource-directory.md

 : DELETE

 URI Template:
-: /{+location}
+: {+location}

 URI Template Variables:
 : location :=
-  : This is the Location path returned by the RD as a result of a successful
+  : This is the Location returned by the RD as a result of a successful
     earlier registration.

 The following responses codes are defined for this interface: